 Any tattoo, whether artistic or cosmetic, requires skill with the needles in use.
 Poor ability to use these tools increases the risk of scarring, migration of the tattoo, and excessive trauma to the skin.
 Because of the nature of the technique, microblading has a higher risk of negative side effects in the hands of an inexperienced technician.

 Color choice is also highly important when tattooing, and someone without proper training in the cosmetic tattooing field isn’t going to understand that importance.
 When you and your technician choose a brow color, that technician has already studied your skin while you were talking.
 They are looking at your color undertones, blood flow, and skin health.
 Knowing and understanding this is imperative in choosing a color that will not appear blue, grey, green, salmon, or any other color that certainly does not belong on your eyebrow.
 Microblading leaves less pigment in the skin than other tattooing techniques.
 Because of this, the color of microbladed eyebrows is influenced more by the surrounding skin and more likely to heal as an unsavory color.

 In conclusion, do your research and ask questions.
 Is the person you’re going to properly licensed and trained?
 The website of the Society of Permanent Cosmetic Professionals has a list of technicians, all of whom agree to their safety standards and code of ethics, and most of whom regularly participate in continuing education.
 When done correctly, a permanent cosmetic procedure can be a safe and wonderful option to ease your daily make-up routine.

-If you’re interested in permanent makeup and you live in or near Springfield, Missouri, contact DermaHealth.
+If you’re interested in permanent makeup and would like to visit our Med Spa in Springfield, Missouri, contact DermaHealth.
 We offer a variety of permanent makeup services including eyeliner, eyebrows, and scar camouflage.
 To learn more about your options, give us a call at 417-447-7777 or click here to schedule a free consultation.
 We look forward to hearing from you!